 Across the financial planning profession, onboarding new clients is currently a very disjointed process.
 It is also time consuming as there are multiple steps that must be followed to onboard a new client such as verifying their ID, having them sign a Service Charter, completing a fact find, establishing their expenditure and doing a risk profiler.
 For years clients have had to go between different platforms to complete these steps which involved several different types of software.

 Why did you decide to create this technology?

 The goal is to simplify the process and create a better user experience for both the client and the financial planner.
 We knew this process needed to modernise and improve so we decided to take the matter into our own hands.
 We started working with Elliott and Charlton Santana to develop a new system to revolutionise the onboarding process using advanced technology.
 Elliott has previous experience of onboarding clients in a regulated environment and Charlton owns his own business called Febbi, which is an artificial intelligence chatbot for restaurants, designed to automate response to customers commonly asked questions online.

-So, together with Elliott and Charlton, we have built an online platform that will allow our clients to complete all onboarding tasks in one place.
+So, together with Elliott and Charlton, we have built an online platform Open Advice that will allow our clients to complete all onboarding tasks in one place.
 This consolidation of tasks will save clients both time and effort.
 Now the platform is live and being used in First Wealth, we are refining and improving the user experience, in addition to ironing out the inevitable bugs that occur.

 What stage are you at now?